 If you want to stop using tramadol, you need to detox.
 For people who have taken tramadol a while, changes occur in the brain and the body to convince them that they cannot function without tramadol.
 That is why after your last dose, you may feel a powerful urge to use more, even when you no longer need the prescription.

-6-12 hours: during the first 6-12 hours after your last dose, you will notice some minor signs of withdrawal.
+- 6-12 hours: During the first 6-12 hours after your last dose, you will notice some minor signs of withdrawal.
 To the untrained eye, it might look like the flu because of you may be sweating and have watery eyes, a runny nose, and body aches.

-Days 4-7: at this time, most of the tramadol is out of your system.
-Therefore the symptoms should have decreased significantly, but you are not out of the woods yet.
-You should expect some intestinal issues, some fatigue, mood swings, anxiety, and even more cravings.
-Sleep quality and quantity here is much better.
+- Days 4-7: At this time, most of the tramadol is out of your system.
+Therefore the symptoms should have decreased significantly, but you might still be experiencing discomfort.
+You could be experiencing intestinal issues, fatigue, mood swings, anxiety, and even more cravings.
+Sleep quality and quantity is much better at this time, though.

-Weeks 2-3: for these next few weeks, sleep quality will continue to improve, but you will still have to contend with some mood swings.
-The physical aches at this point are over, but the psychological war is only just beginning.
+- Weeks 2-3: For the next few weeks, sleep quality will continue to improve, but you may still have to contend with mood swings.
+The physical aches at this point should be over, but psychological problems may persist.
 During these first few weeks of being clean, it’s essential to seek professional assistance to prevent a relapse.
-Here you will get all the support you need to deal with some underlying issues in your life and get stronger every day.
+Here you will find the support you need to deal with underlying issues in your life and get stronger every day.

 Tramadol Withdrawal Guidelines